 Thank you for your interest in the United States Coast Guard Academy and welcome to our website.
-We take great pride in our mission to develop leaders of character who as commissioned officers will devote themselves in selfless service to our nation and humanity.
+We take great pride in our mission to develop leaders of character who, as commissioned officers, will devote themselves in selfless service to our nation and humanity.

 The Coast Guard has 11 important missions that all support our role of protecting the Nation from threats on the sea, protecting people who use the sea, and protecting the sea itself.
 These missions include port security, law enforcement, search and rescue, environmental protection, national defense and many others – something to interest every young person seeking a rewarding career and opportunity to serve.
 For more information about the Coast Guard, please visit www.uscg.mil.

 Located on the banks of the Thames River in New London, Connecticut, the Coast Guard Academy is the smallest of the federal military service academies.
 We offer highly motivated young men and women a unique leader development experience that combines academics, athletics, and professional development.
 Our small size allows us to offer small classes and accessible faculty, all of whom have advising responsibilities.
-Graduates receive both a bachelor of science degree in one of our eight majors and a commission as an officer in the United States Coast Guard…and a guaranteed job with great benefits.
+Graduates receive both a Bachelor of Science degree in one of our eight majors and a commission as an officer in the United States Coast Guard…and a guaranteed job with great benefits.
 In addition, about 80 percent of our graduates continue on to earn masters degrees paid for by the Coast Guard.

 If you are interested in more than just a great education – if you want to challenge yourself to test your mettle – to develop your character and continue growing as a leader; if you want to be part of something bigger than yourself; if you have a desire to serve your nation and humanity, then maybe the Coast Guard Academy is the right place for you.
 We are very selective, highly competitive and are looking for the very best – young men and women who have demonstrated they have what it takes to develop into commissioned officers and leaders of character – and who share our commitment to our core values of honor, respect and devotion to duty.

-Our leadership and professional development program sets us apart from most institutions of higher learning; if the idea of sailing onboard the 300-foot barque Eagle or our new Leadership 44 yawls as part of your classroom experience sounds exciting, we may be the place for you.
+Our leadership and professional development program sets us apart from most institutions of higher learning; if the idea of sailing onboard the 300-foot Barque Eagle or our new Leadership 44 yawls as part of your classroom experience sounds exciting, we may be the place for you.

-I challenge you to consider the Coast Guard Academy; if you think you have what it takes to become a leader of character in selfless service to our nation, we welcome your application.
+I challenge you to consider the Coast Guard Academy.
+If you think you have what it takes to become a leader of character in selfless service to our nation, we welcome your application.

 Semper Paratus – Always Ready!

-Rear Admiral Sandra Stosz
+Rear Admiral Jim Rendon